grandstaish/paperparcel/README.md

 ## Kotlin

-PaperParcel 2.0 requires the new version of kapt, which is available in kotlin 1.0.4+.
+PaperParcel 2 requires `kapt2` and `kotlin 1.0.5` or greater.
+To use `kapt2`, simply apply the `kotlin-kapt` gradle plugin to your app's `build.gradle` file:

+`apply plugin: 'kotlin-kapt'`

 Usage is exactly the same as java:

 ``` kotlin
 @PaperParcel